robotamer/robotamer.github.com/md/md2static/Features.md

  * Simple short php script
  * git history
  * git push and distribute to as many remote hosts you like
+ * Automated git add, commit and push
  * Menus are automaticly created from files in each folder
  * You can have a sidebar file in each folder that gets added to the sidebar below the auto generated menu

 Roadmap
 --------

- * Automate git add, commit and push
+ * Highlight code
  * Check git and only make and remake new and modified files
- * Highlight code

  __Any help is welcome__